Mjz86/c_colon/mcc.md

 - hash sizes:
-any implementation may choose hashes with size bigger or smaller than 256 or 128
+any implementation may choose hashes with size smaller than 256 or 128